catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 This is the ``cloud-init`` script that is called via the ``user-data`` command.
-It ensures that the Puppet package is installed and sets some basic configuration to ensure that the server can identify itself and locate the puppetmaster.
+It ensures that the Puppet package is installed and sets some basic configuration to ensure that the server can identify itself and locate the Puppet Master.

 It performs the following tasks:

-* creates a host entry for the puppet master
+* creates a host entry for the Puppet Master
-* adds environment and puppetmaster server variables to puppet.conf
+* adds environment and Puppet Master server variables to puppet.conf
-* runs puppet agent with an optional 120 second wait for the certificate request to be signed by the puppet master
+* runs Puppet agent with an optional 120 second wait for the certificate request to be signed by the Puppet Master

 .. code-block:: yaml

   #cloud-config

-  # This is an example of how to have puppet agent installed and run
+  # This is an example of how to have Puppet agent installed and run
   # when the instance boots for the first time.
   # It needs to passed in valid YAML format to user-data when starting
   # the instance.